Sites whose topoi are the smooth representations of locally profinite groups: Introduction

 Our principal objects of study are {\it $Y$-sites} (Definition~\ref{defn:Y-sites}).
-A {\it $Y$-site} is defined to be a $B$-site satisfying two more conditions (a set-thoeretic one is not discussed in this paragraph).
-One is that: Given any two objects $X_1, X_2$ in the underlying category, there exist morphisms $f_1:Y \to X_1$ and $f_2:Y \to X_2$ both in $\cT(J)$.
+A {\it $Y$-site} is defined to be a $B$-site satisfying two additional conditions (set-theoretic conditions are not discussed in this paragraph).
+One is that, given any two objects $X_1, X_2$ in the underlying category, there exist morphisms $f_1:Y \to X_1$ and $f_2:Y \to X_2$ both in $\cT(J)$.
 This condition can be thought of as a form of the existence of an initial object, or the existence of a `universal covering' if the site has some topological meaning.
-The other is that $\cT(J)$ has enough Galois coverings.
+The second condition is that $\cT(J)$ has enough Galois coverings.

-We regard partially ordered sets (posets) as categories in a natrual manner.
-We introduce {\it quasi-posets} as those categories that are equivalent to posets (Definition~\ref{defn:quasi-posets}).
-These are used only in the proof of the existence of grids.
+We regard partially ordered sets (posets) as categories in a natural manner.
+We introduce {\it quasi-posets} as those categories that are equivalent to posets (Definition~\ref{defn:quasi-posets}); however these are used only in the proof of the existence of grids.

 A {\it grid} $(\cC_0, \iota_0)$ of a $Y$-site is a pair of a poset $\cC_0$ and a functor $\iota_0$ from this poset to the underlying category of the site satisfying some conditions (Definition~\ref{defn:grids}).
-An {\it edge object} is defined to be an object of $\cC_0$ such that every morphisms to it is mapped to $\cT(J)$ by $\iota_0$ (Definition~\ref{defn:edge objects}).
-Using the endomorphisms of the poset $\cC_0$ and some natural isomorphisms, we construct a monoid $M_{(\cC_0, \iota_0)}$, which we call {\it the absolute Galois monoid} (Section~\ref{sec:MC}).
-For each edge object $X$, we also have a subgroup $\bK_X$ of the monoid (Section~\ref{sec:submonoids}).
-Roughly speaking, it is defined as the `stablizer' of the object.
-The term `grid' may not be a good one.
+An {\it edge object} is defined to be an object of $\cC_0$ such that every morphism to it is mapped to $\cT(J)$ by $\iota_0$ (Definition~\ref{defn:edge objects}).
+Using the endomorphisms of the poset $\cC_0$ and some natural isomorphisms, we can construct a monoid $M_{(\cC_0, \iota_0)}$ that we call {\it the absolute Galois monoid} (Section~\ref{sec:MC}).
+For each edge object $X$, we also have a subgroup $\bK_X$ of the monoid (Section~\ref{sec:submonoids}); roughly speaking, it is defined as the `stabilizer' of the object.
+The term `grid' may not be a common one.
 In the easiest case, a grid is something like `the set of all finite field extensions of a field, that is contained in a fixed separable closure'.
-It forms a lattice in this case, and we wanted to call our grid a lattice, but we have not done so since technically it may not be a lattice in general.
+Such a grid forms a lattice, and, although we wanted to call our grid a lattice, we have not done so as technically it may not be a lattice in general.